thomas-leroy/dotfiles/README.md

 ## Personalization

 You are encouraged to fork this repository and modify the configurations as needed.
-You can also contribute to this repository by proposing improvements or new configurations.

 ## License